sevmorris/macback-m1/README.md

 - Run [Strap](https://github.com/MikeMcQuaid/strap)
 - Run a script to tweak some Mac preferences
 - Brewfile
-- Switch to new Bash
+- Switch to modern Bash

 ---
 ### Switch to Bash